leoapsilva/fileimportter/README.md

     * Create <your_model>Collection class
     * Create Import, Resource e Collection of nested models
     * Bind model and file format
-    * Let FileImporter Class do its magic!
+    * FileImporter Class does the magic :P

 ## Features